GoogleChrome/web.dev/src/site/content/en/mini-apps/mini-app-standardization/index.md

 *"Maximizing the integration of MiniApps and the Web"* in particular sounds very interesting.
 As a curious member of the group, I look forward to seeing where this endeavor is headed.

-{% Banner 'neutral' %}
+{% Aside 'success' %}
-  👉 The following chapter looks at [alternative mini app runtime environments](/mini-app-alternative-runtime-environments/) apart from mobile devices.
+  The following chapter looks at [alternative mini app runtime environments](/mini-app-alternative-runtime-environments/) apart from mobile devices.
-{% endBanner %}
+{% endAside %}

 ## Acknowledgements